Efficient MCMC Sampling with Dimension-Free Convergence Rate using ADMM-type Splitting: Main Results: Explicit Mixing Time Bounds

 We are now ready to prove our main results, namely mixing time bounds associated to SGS when apply to an initial target density $\pi$ which is both smooth and strongly log-concave.
 These assumptions will be weakened in Section \ref{subsec:weakly_log_concave}.

-\subsection{User-friendly mixing time bounds}
+\subsection{User-Friendly Mixing Time Bounds}

 We consider two cases, namely the single splitting strategy where $b=1$ and the multiple one where the initial density $\pi$ involves $b \geq 1$ composite potential functions.
-In both cases, we derived explicit expressions for the mixing time of SGS and compared them to the ones recently obtained in the MCMC literature.
+In both cases, we derived explicit expressions for the mixing time of SGS and compared them to the ones recently obtained in the MCMC literature including results associated to common subsampling MCMC approaches.

-\subsubsection{Single splitting strategy}
+\subsubsection{Single Splitting Strategy}

 We begin by considering the case $b=1$ corresponding to a single splitting operation of the potential function $U \coloneqq U_1$.
+Since sampling from the conditional \eqref{eq:conditionalunderartificialtargetzi} is as difficult as sampling from the initial target $\pi$, this scheme is not particularly relevant from a practical point of view.
+Nevertheless, the convergence analysis of the scheme and its comparison with state-of-the-art MCMC approaches are still worth studying from a theoretical point of view.
+Indeed, the non-asymptotic results we derive in the single splitting case are simpler and allow practitioners to have a first theoretical understanding of the convergence behavior of Algorithm \ref{algo:Gibbs} in high-dimensional settings.
 By combining our error bounds on $W_1(\pi,\pi_{\rho})$ from Proposition \ref{thm:Wassersteinpipirhosinglesplitting} to the convergence bound \eqref{eq:W1convergencesec4} in Corollary \ref{coro:convergence_rates_SGS}, we obtain the following complexity result.

 \begin{theorem}[Complexity bound for Wasserstein distance] Suppose that $\pi$ satisfies $(A_0)$.
 Suppose that $b=1$ and that Assumptions \asstwo, \assfive \ and \asssix \ hold.
 Let $\bthetastar$ be the unique minimizer of $U_1(\btheta)$ and let $\nu = \delta_{\bthetastar}$ be the initial distribution.
 Suppose that $\epsilon\le 1$.
 Then, with the choice